Hinduism in Southeast Asia: Ancient era

 Indian scholars wrote about the Dwipantara or Jawa Dwipa Hindu kingdom in Java and Sumatra around 200 BC.
 "Yawadvipa" is mentioned in India's earliest epic, the Ramayana.
-Sugriva, the chief of Rama's army dispatched his men to Yawadvipa, the island of Java, in search of Sita.
+Sugriva, the chief of Rama's army, dispatched his men to Yawadvipa, the island of Java, in search of Sita.
 It was hence referred to by the Sanskrit name "yāvaka dvīpa" (dvīpa = island).
 Southeast Asia was frequented by traders from eastern India, particularly Kalinga, as well as from the kingdoms of South India.
-The Indianised Tarumanagara kingdom was established in West Java around 400s, produced among the earliest inscriptions in Indonesian history.
+The Indianised Tarumanagara kingdom was established in West Java around 400s, and produced inscriptions among the earliest in Indonesian history.
 There was a marked Buddhist influence starting about 425 in the region.
-Around the 6th century, Kalingga Indianized kingdom was established on the northern coast of Central Java.
-The kingdom name was derived from Kalinga east coast of India.
-These Southeast Asian seafaring peoples engaged in extensive trade with India and China.
-Which attracted the attention of the Mongols, Chinese and Japanese, as well as Islamic traders, who reached the Aceh area of Sumatra in the 12th century.
+Around the 6th century, the Indianized Kalingga kingdom was established on the northern coast of Central Java.
+The name of the kingdom was derived from Kalinga east coast of India.
+These Southeast Asian seafaring peoples engaged in extensive trade with India and China, which attracted the attention of the Mongols, Chinese and Japanese, as well as Islamic traders, who reached the Aceh area of Sumatra in the 12th century.
 Medieval Indian scholars also referred to the Philippines as "Panyupayana" (The lands surrounded by water).

+Indian Hindu influence began declining around the 11th century, though traces of Hinduism remained in places like Java well into the 16th century, while Bali retained such influences to the modern day.

-Examples of the Hindu cultural influence found today throughout the Southeast Asia owe much to the legacy of the Chola dynasty.
-For example, the great temple complex at Prambanan in Indonesia exhibit a number of similarities with the South Indian architecture.
+Examples of the Hindu cultural influence found today throughout Southeast Asia owe much to the legacy of the Chola dynasty.
+For example, the great temple complex at Prambanan in Indonesia exhibits a number of similarities with the South Indian architecture.

-According to the Malay chronicle Sejarah Melayu, the rulers of the Malacca Sultanate claimed to be descendants of the kings of the Chola Empire.Chola rule is remembered in Malaysia today as many princes there have names ending with Cholan or Chulan, one such being Raja Chulan, the Raja of Perak.
+According to the Malay chronicle Sejarah Melayu, the rulers of the Malacca Sultanate claimed to be descendants of the kings of the Chola Empire.
+Chola rule is remembered in Malaysia today as many princes there have names ending with Cholan or Chulan, one such being Raja Chulan, the Raja of Perak.

 The Chola school of art also spread to Southeast Asia and influenced the architecture and art of Southeast Asia.

 Some scholars have pointed out that the legends of Ikshvaku and Sumati may have their origin in the Southeast-Asian myth of the birth of humanity from a bitter gourd.
 The legend of Sumati, the wife of King Sagar, tells that she produced offspring with the aid of a bitter gourd.